-Students at all other Teaching Centres should report to the Front Office and from here students will be directed to their classrooms.
+Students at all other Teaching Centres should report to that School's Front Office and from there students will be directed to their classrooms.

 Dress code

 Students who have a school uniform may wear this to class.
 Otherwise, neat casual clothes are expected.